-In effect the Fairfield Pumped Storage Plant was used to shave about 229 MWs from the daily peak times of 2:00 p.m. through 6:00 p.m. and to move about 2.8% of customer's daily energy needs off peak.
+In effect, the Fairfield Pumped Storage Plant was used to shave about 307 MWs from the daily peak times of 2:00 p.m. through 6:00 p.m. and to move about 2.5% of customer's daily energy needs off peak.
 Because of this valuable supply side capability, a similar capability on the demand side, such as a time of use rate, would be less valuable on SCE&G's system than on many other utility systems.

 c.
-Planning Reserve Margin and Operating Reserves: The Company provides for the reliability of its electric service by maintaining an adequate reserve margin of supply capacity.
-The appropriate level of reserve capacity for SCE&G is in the range of 14 to 20 percent of its firm peak demand.
-This range of reserves will allow SCE&G to have adequate daily operating reserves and to have reserves to cover two primary sources of risk: supply risk and demand risk.
+Planning Reserve Margin: Summer and Winter: The Company provides for the reliability of its electric service by maintaining an adequate reserve margin of supply capacity.
+The appropriate level of reserve capacity for SCE&G is in the range of 14 to 20 percent of its firm summer peak demand.
+This range of reserves will allow SCE&G to adequately address the three components of reserves which are: 1) the need for daily operating reserves; 2) the need to cover the supply risk, i.e., the unexpected loss of capacity; and 3) the need to cover the demand risk, i.e., higher than expected loads.